 Is Grammarly worth the money?

-For her awesome service, I gladly pay her several hundred dollars every month.
-But if you don’t have the budget to hire an assistant editor, Grammarly is a much more affordable option.
+When you don’t have the budget to hire an assistant editor, Grammarly is a much more affordable option.
 It will provide many of the same services, at a much more budget-friendly price.

 And here at Careful Cents, we’re all about bootstrapping our businesses and making smart money decisions.
 Plus, as a business expense, the monthly subscription amount is totally tax deductible.
 So, Grammarly’s service definitely fits the bill!